jcyuan06/Kcalbeloh-System/README.md

 ![Imgur](https://i.imgur.com/z89SQdm.gif)
 ### Installation Checklist
-   After a complete installation, the GameData folder should at least have the following contents:
+   After a complete installation, the GameData folder should AT LEAST have the following contents:
    * 000_Harmony
+   * 000_NiakoUtils
    * EnvironmentalVisualEnhancements
    * KcalbelohSystem
    * Kopernicus